alextgu/project-a-week-challenge/week1/README.md

 ## 🔄 Gameplay Overview

 ### 1. Deal & Initial Betting
-- Follow standard Texas Hold’em rules: each player receives **two cards**.
+- Follow standard Texas Hold'em rules: each player receives **two cards**.
 - The **Flop**, **Turn**, and **River** occur with **betting rounds** and a **Blackjack Hit Phase** in between.

 ---